PayRequest/Amazon-SES-Directadmin-Hook/README.md

 By default, the plugin is working out-of-the box.
 However the admin needs to setup their API credentials.

 # Update
-Next update will include auto update.
+The plugin has the possibility to auto update.
-For now you could pull the source or download the release and replace it.
+Or use the following code:
 ```
 cd /usr/local/directadmin/plugins/amazon_ses
 git pull